harshit2020cse/test_repo/README.md

 # react-native-app-compat-components
-A lightweight View component that can be styled quickly.
+A lightweight View component with sare area handling that can be styled quickly.

 Installation
 ---